Ground-State Analysis for an Exactly Solvable Coupled-Spin Hamiltonian

-We introduce a Hamiltonian for two interacting $su(2)$ spins.
-This model is an analogue of the Bethe ansatz solvable $p+ip$-pairing Hamiltonian in that it admits a duality, from which the Read-Green and Moore-Read lines are present in the model's phase diagram.
-We use a mean-field analysis and exact Bethe ansatz results to investigate the ground-state properties of the system in the thermodynamic limit, defined here as the limit of infinite spin (or highest weight).
-We also numerically study the energy gap, fidelity and entanglement.
-We find that certain ground-state properties in the thermodynamic limit are ill-defined due to issues concerning non-commuting limits of the system's coupling parameters and the thermodynamic limit.
-We comment on possible implications for the $p+ip$-pairing Hamiltonian.
+\Abstract{We introduce a~Hamiltonian for two interacting $\mathfrak{su}(2)$ spins.
+We use a~mean-f\/ield analysis and exact Bethe ansatz results to investigate the ground-state properties of the system in the classical limit, def\/ined as the limit of inf\/inite spin (or highest weight).
+Complementary insights are provided through investigation of the energy gap, ground-state f\/idelity, and ground-state entanglement, which are numerically computed for particular parameter values.
+Despite the simplicity of the model, a~rich array of ground-state features are uncovered.
+Finally, we discuss how this model may be seen as an analogue of the exactly solvable $p+ip$ pairing Hamiltonian. }